Our Main Office

 The 1:10 scale model features a swinging boom, extending and retracting dipper stick, rolling wheels, and operational levers, gears, drums and bucket trip, and comes on a section of railroad track for exhibit.
-It is the first of a series of scale models being produced exclusively for the HCEA, and will be shown courtesy of HCEA Board Chairman Dave Geis.
-Orders will be taken for a limited run of 49 more shovels; proceeds from sale of the models will help fund production of another model, a 1:16 scale Cletrac model F crawler tractor.
+It is the first of a series of scale models being produced exclusively for the HCEA, and will be shown courtesy of HCEA National Director Dave Geis.
+Orders will be taken for a limited run of these shovels.
+Proceeds from sale of the models will help fund production of another model, a 1:16 scale Cletrac model F crawler tractor.